ksasi/Efface-the-haze/README.md

 # Efface-the-haze

 The main aim of this project is to apply CV techniques and develop pipeline for image enhancement via Dehazing.
-This project is carried out as part of Computer Vision course CSL7360.
+This project is carried out as part of Computer Vision course CSL7360 under the guidance of [Dr. Mayank Vatsa](http://home.iitj.ac.in/~mvatsa/).